greymatter-io/helm-charts/docs/SPIRE.md

 This Helm chart deploys the spire server and agent following the guidelines of the `spire-tutorials` example Kubernetes template.

+### General architecture
+SPIRE consists of the Server, Nodes, Agents, and Workloads.

+The Server issues SVIDS and manages registration entries which determine how nodes are attested.
+The Spire Agent runs on each Node and transmits information about the node, along with information about each Workload to the Spire Server.

+At startup, or as nodes are added, the Spire Server attests the identity of the Agents and establishes a basic level of trust.
+The Agents need to trust the Server, and the Server can use multiple node attestation strategies, including join tokens and PKI certificates, over the Node API, as configured by the registration entries.

+As Workloads are deployed, the Agent communicates with workloads over a Unix Domain Socket.
+The workload inherently trusts the Agent due to its trusted/priveleged position.
+The Agent then gathers information about the workload and sends it to the Server to attest it against the registration entries.

 ### Spire Helm Charts implementation details/configuration overview

 We create the server as a StatefulSet using a PersistentVolumeClaim for data storage (aka. registration entries)